Want to make your own hummus? Let me show you Instant Pot Chickpeas that are easy and so much more flavorful than canned. You will thank me!

 Be sure to stay tuned…tomorrow is our third ingredient for the hummus, Tahini, a thick paste-like sauce made from sesame seeds and olive oil.
 No pressure cooker required!

 Here’s the finished lineup for everything that came together in the Artichoke and Roasted Garlic Hummus.
-Mixing up some ingredients and changing flavors is so easy…watch out for the Sun-dried Tomato and Roasted Garlic version I made showing up soon!
+Mixing up some ingredients and changing flavors is so easy…we also did a Sun-dried Tomato and Roasted Garlic version that was equally good!

 - How to Make Perfectly Roasted Garlic in the Oven or Instant Pot